 Along with improved memory and giving you better clarity of mind, Noopept is proven to be a far more effective stress reliever and mood enhancer than Piracetam.

-The main metabolite of Noopept has been proven to affect the hippocampus in an anxiolytic (anti-stress) manner.
+The main metabolite of Noopept has been proven to affect the hippocampus in an anxiolytic (anti-stress) action.

-Recent studies show that Noopept is neuroprotective and can help with preventing cells death from amyloid, which is one of the causes of Alzheimer’s.
+Recent studies show that Noopept is neuroprotective and can help with preventing cell death from amyloid, which is one of the causes of Alzheimer’s. [*]

 More studies have to be done to confirm this.

-It’s recommended to take a month-long break after every 60 days of use.
+According to research, the recommended daily dosage is between 10 and 30 mg.
+It’s recommended to take a month-long break after every 60 days of use. [*]

 These are the current guidelines for taking Noopept, as additional research to determine the optimal intake for humans is still in progress.

-When taken in the range of 10-30 mg a day, clinical studies claim the side effects should be fairly limited.
+When taken in the range of 10-30 mg a day, clinical studies claim the side effects should be reasonably limited.

-When taken in high doses, Noopept can cause headaches, fatigue, nausea, and insomnia.
+When taken in high doses, Noopept can cause:

-To avoid Noopept induced headaches, I suggest stacking it with choline, but more on that in the next section.
+To avoid Noopept induced headaches, it might be effective to stack it with choline, but more on that in the next section.